ymirapp/docs/docs/reference/configuration.md

 ## Sample configuration file

-The sample comofiguration file shows all possible configuration options with their defaults for the `ymir.yml` file:
+The sample configuration file shows all possible configuration options with their defaults for the `ymir.yml` file:

 ```yml
 id: 1